 |Dr Amy Sutherland (f)|

-Dr Sutherland is currently carrying out her GP Registrar training and will be with the practice until August 2018
+Dr Sutherland is currently carrying out her GP Registrar training.

 |Dr Aju Varghese (m)|